ChromiaProject/postchain-eif/doc/contract/scripts.md

 - **upgrade:bridge**: Upgrades the existing TokenBridge contract
 - **import:bridge**: Imports a TokenBridge contract
 - **setBlockchainRid:bridge**: Sets the blockchain RID for a TokenBridge contract
+- **finalizeBlockchainRid:bridge**: Finalizes the blockchain RID for a TokenBridge contract
 - **allowToken:bridge**: Configures token allowance on a TokenBridge contract
 - **inspect:bridge**: Inspects the deployed TokenBridge contract
 - **inspect:chromiabridge**: Inspects the deployed ChromiaTokenBridge contract